BIPO-AISG-SMU/demand-forecasting/docs/experiment-tracking.md

 1. **Access the MLflow dashboard**: Open your web browser and enter your MLflow tracking URI.
 It should look something like this: `http://<ip-address>:<port-number>`.

-2. **Initiate a new experiment**: Locate and click the "New Experiment" button, typically found at the top-right corner of the dashboard.
+2. **Initiate a new experiment**: Locate and click the "New Experiment" button, typically found at the top-right corner of the left navigation panel.

 3. **Name the experiment**: When prompted, type in the name for your experiment.
 Ensure you include the prefix from the `experiment_name_prefix` in the `parameters.yml` file.
 For instance, if the prefix is "bipo" and your model's designation is "ebm", the experiment's name ought to be "bipo-ebm".